 In the 1990s and early 2000s, I used to hear horror stories all the time.
 One well-known agent once threw his phone at an assistant, only he threw it so hard it went clean out the window.
 A top studio executive intimidated his staff so terribly that a lower-level executive kept a voodoo doll of him and would stab it on choice occasions.
 A media exec smashed two women’s heads together because he wanted to watch them kiss.

 The entertainment and media business has always attracted more than its fair share of louts, with their untrammeled egos and boundless appetites — men (it’s almost always men rather than women) who don’t seem to follow the rules.

 That’s partly because the rewards are so great.
-Where else can you become a multi-millionaire overnight?
-The jackpot is so huge, it’s a magnet for gamblers and mavericks, with all the character flaws that inevitably accompany their qualities.
+Where else can you become a multimillionaire overnight?
+The jackpot is so huge, it’s a magnet for gamblers and mavericks, with all the character flaws that inevitably accompany their more admirable qualities.

 It’s also because of the way Hollywood came into being.
 The industry was created by outlaws fleeing the old world (or at least the East Coast establishment), all looking for a chance to make good.
 The men who created the film business believed in the American dream, without being the tiniest bit dreamy.
 They’d rip out your throat if it would help them.

-Louis B. Mayer, who built the greatest studio in Hollywood history, with “more stars than there are in the heavens,” was perfectly willing to ignore his stars’ addiction to sex and drugs, while proclaiming that MGM was one big happy family.
+Louis B. Mayer, who built the greatest studio in Hollywood history, with “more stars than there are in the heavens,” was perfectly willing to ignore his stars’ addictions to sex and drugs, while proclaiming that MGM was one big happy family.
 And Columbia’s Harry Cohn was a coarse brute loathed by almost everyone who knew him.
 Seeing the large crowds at his 1958 funeral, Red Skelton quipped: “It proves what Harry always said: Give the public what they want and they’ll come out for it.”

 There was nothing to constrain these guys — not even the law, which frequently worked hand-in-hand with them to cover things up.
 And that helped launch a tradition of bad behavior that has lasted for decades.